CarlHalstead/TornCityAPISharp/README.md

 // An Async method to avoid application freezing private async void GetFactionStats()
 {
-	// Retrieve simple specific info about your faction.
+	// Retrieve simple specific info about your faction, uses an Enum.
 	// These may include:
 	// - Faction Name/ ID
 	// - Leader ID